 The process of moving from the inner disempowerment triangle to the outer empowerment triangle can be fast and simple by using one or all of the techniques below when you are in a bad place:

 Awareness.
-Be present with yourself and notice everything that is going on, especially what you are feeling (sensation of drama through signs like heart rate, fight, flight or freeze).
+Be present with yourself and notice everything that is going on, especially what you are feeling (sensation of drama through signs like heart rate, fight, flight or freeze or anger and blame).
 Just by noticing you are feeling disempowered, you can quickly change gears and switch into empowerment.

 Moving.
 Move the energy and emotion.
 Allow it to release when you feel ready to move on.
 Don’t let the energy get stuck in fight, flight, freeze or numbing/addictive habits.
-Use the 5-second rule (as you think to act, make it happen within 5 second, before your brain can resist it) and move the energy through feeling your emotions, moving your body, breathing with intention or making a sound that expresses what is real for you at this moment.
-It’s important to let it go, give it away and to not get stuck in stories, pain, sadness, or unhealthy patterns.
-Choosing to move and act in any way is always empowering.
+Instead, move the energy through expressing emotions (to yourself first), moving your body, breathing with intention or making a sound that expresses what is real for you at this moment.
+It’s important to remember that emotions and feelings are signs of energy that want to pass through you.
+They are not you, but they are a part of your life for merely a moment in time IF you don't avoid them.
+And so, feel and acknowledge whatever is real for you right now and so you can let it go, give it away and not get stuck in stories, pain, sadness, or unhealthy patterns.
+By choosing to face this moment and the feelings that are a part of it, you are moving forward and that is always empowering.

 Choosing empowerment.
-Put yourself in an empowerment role by making a choice (any choice) and seeing your personal power play out.
+Put yourself in an empowerment role by making a choice (any choice) to move forward and feeling your personal power increase.
 That’s really the crux—you move toward empowerment through acting on a choice (*see specific ideas under each section below).

 If you’re still feeling disempowered after working through these four steps, you may need a little extra work targeted at the role you’re stuck in.
 The below provides additional explanation into each role and specific steps that can be used to free yourself from the disempowered role and shift into the associated empowerment role.